mattermost/mattermost-plugin-msteams/docs/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create an to report bug
+about: Create an issue to report the bug
 title: 'Bug: '
 labels: Bug, Triage
-assignees: ''
+assignees: @username

 ---